MusaadTech/PowerShell-7-Plus/README.md

 - **Smart Path Display**: Folder icons and intelligent path truncation
 - **100+ Beautiful Themes**: From minimal to feature-rich, dark to light
 - **Performance Optimized**: Fast rendering with minimal startup impact
-- **Cross-Platform**: Works on Windows, macOS, and Linux
+- **Cross-Platform**: Supports Windows, macOS, and Linux commands
 - **Terminal Auto-Completion**: PowerShell 7 provides intelligent, context-aware auto completion for commands, parameters, file paths, and even custom functions—making it easy to discover available options and dramatically speeding up your workflow

-A comprehensive PowerShell automation suite that transforms your Windows terminal into a modern, beautiful, and highly functional development environment.
-This project automates the complete setup of **PowerShell 7** and **Oh My Posh** with advanced theming capabilities.

-## What This Project Adds

-This project builds on the foundations of Oh My Posh and PowerShell 7, delivering a fully automated setup and a suite of enhancements for a streamlined, modern terminal experience.
-Key features include:

 ### **One-Click Setup**
-- **Automated Installation**: Installs PowerShell 7 and Oh My Posh silently.
+- **Automated Installation**: Installs PowerShell 7 and Oh My Posh silently
-- **Intelligent Path Detection**: Locates and configures Oh My Posh in your PATH.
+- **Intelligent Path Detection**: Locates and configures Oh My Posh in your PATH
-- **Profile Management**: Creates and updates your PowerShell profile automatically.
+- **Profile Management**: Creates and updates your PowerShell profile automatically
-- **Theme Integration**: Installs and manages a local theme collection with dynamic switching.
+- **Theme Integration**: Installs and manages a local theme collection with dynamic switching

 ### **Advanced Theming**
-- **100+ Built-in Themes**: Access the full Oh My Posh theme library locally.
+- **100+ Built-in Themes**: Access the full Oh My Posh theme library locally
-- **Dynamic Theme Switching**: Instantly change themes with the `Set-OMPTheme` function.
+- **Dynamic Theme Switching**: Instantly change themes with the `Set-OMPTheme` function or `theme` alias for simplicity
-- **Automatic Updates**: Scheduled updates keep your themes current.
+- **Automatic Updates**: Scheduled updates keep your themes current
-- **Offline Access**: All themes are stored locally for use without an internet connection.
+- **Offline Access**: All themes are stored locally for use without an internet connection

 ### **System Integration**
-- **Windows Terminal Support**: Automatically configures PowerShell 7 as the default profile.
+- **Windows Terminal Support**: Automatically configures PowerShell 7 as the default profile
-- **File Association**: Sets PowerShell 7 as the default for `.ps1` scripts.
+- **File Association**: Sets PowerShell 7 as the default for `.ps1` scripts
-- **Scheduled Tasks**: Automates theme updates using Windows Task Scheduler.
+- **Scheduled Tasks**: Automates theme updates using Windows Task Scheduler
-- **Clean Uninstall**: Easily reset your environment with `Reset-OMPEnv.ps1`.
+- **Clean Uninstall**: Easily reset your environment with `Reset-OMPEnv.ps1`

-### **Productivity Boost**
-- **Powerful Tab Completion**: Take advantage of PowerShell 7's advanced auto-completion for commands, parameters, file paths, and even custom functions like `Set-OMPTheme`.
-This dramatically speeds up your workflow and reduces errors.

 ## Quick Start